Occupational Therapy

 Faculty

-Barstow, Elizabeth A., Associate Professor and Program Director, Graduate Certificate in Low Vision, 2004, PhD (UAB), Low-Vision Rehabilitation, Environmental Accessibility Physical Activity and Disability Driver’s Assessment
+Barstow, Elizabeth A., Professor and Director, Graduate Certificate in Low Vision, 2004, PhD (UAB), Low-Vision Rehabilitation, Environmental Accessibility Physical Activity and Disability Driver’s Assessment

 Bowman, Mary, Assitant Professor, 2022, BS (UAB)